uw-acme/acme-lab-documentation/hls4ml_setup_tutorial/Toturial.md

 If everything goes smoothly, you should look something like this:
 ![](./image/notebook_1.png)
-This is my linux home directory, yours definitely going to looks different.
+This is my linux home directory, yours definitely going to look different.
 In your directory, find the folder _hls4ml-tutorial_, and inside, you should be able to see these:
 ![](./image/notebook_2.png)
-Click _part1\_getting\_started.ipynb_ and run the Part 1 code, you may have some error saying not able to access dynamic library, it just means it cannot detect your GPU and it will continue process with your CPU.
+Click _part1\_getting\_started.ipynb_ and run the Part 1 code, you may have some error saying not able to access a dynamic library, it just means it cannot detect your GPU and it will continue using your CPU.
 ![](./image/notebook_3.png)

-You probably are going to encounter some errors when running these codes, one common error is that it cannot find Keras or cannot Import TensorFlow properly, in that case, you need to reinstall TensorFlow.
+You probably are going to encounter some errors when running these codes.
+One common error is that it cannot find Keras or cannot Import TensorFlow properly.
+In that case, you need to reinstall TensorFlow.
 Close Jupyter notebook and go back to linux terminal.
 In the terminal, press
 ```
 ctrl
 ```